hs79hs/sapphireCloud/README.md

-FFmpeg README
+sapphireCloud README
 =============

-FFmpeg is a collection of libraries and tools to process multimedia content such as audio, video, subtitles and related metadata.
+sapphireCloud is the program running on the cloud server to use ffmpeg to split live streams and save all segments on the cloud server.

 ## Libraries

+* `ffmpeg` is a collection of libraries and tools to process multimedia content such as audio, video, subtitles and related metadata.
 * `libavcodec` provides implementation of a wider range of codecs.
 * `libavformat` implements streaming protocols, container formats and basic I/O access.
 * `libavutil` includes hashers, decompressors and miscellaneous utility functions.